jamorafo/DermAlgoFairness/README.md

 ## 🧠 Project Summary

-We introduce **Predictive Representativity (PR)** and an **External Transportability Criterion** to audit how well machine learning models generalize fairness across demographic groups, particularly between light and dark skin phototypes.
+We introduce **Predictive Representativity (PR)** and an **External Transportability Criterion (ETC)** to audit how well machine learning models generalize fairness across demographic groups, particularly between light and dark skin phototypes.

 Our case study evaluates several convolutional neural network (CNN) classifiers on the **BOSQUE** test dataset from Colombia, highlighting how models trained on demographically balanced datasets (like HAM10000) may underperform on underrepresented populations.